Here’s how to keep your business up and running during times of crisis.

 An emergency fund won’t do much good if you need to wait until the stock market recovers from a dip to get your money.
-A savings account may not yield high returns, but at least the money will be there when you need it, regardless of what the stock market is doing.
+A savings account may not yield high returns, but at least the money is there when you need it, regardless of what the stock market is doing.

-Tip #6: Plan Your Back-to-Work Transition
+Tip #5: Plan Your Back-to-Work Transition

 Once the intensity of the hardship winds down, you’ll need to slowly transition back to your regular work routine.

 Remember: You and your employees may still be taking care of personal issues following the crisis.
 Being flexible can help reduce stress, so everyone can be more focused and productive as they ease back into a normal routine.